BEGIN:VCALENDAR

 retic representations</a>\nby Volker Mehrmann (TU Berlin) as part of Port-

-e Hamiltonian and port-Hamiltonian differential-algebraic equations (DAE)
+of dissipative Hamiltonian and port-Hamiltonian differential-algebraic equ

-he results are demonstrated with a large number of examples.\n\nJoint work
+al methods.
+The results are demonstrated with a large number of examples.\

-partly with Arjan van der Schaft and partly with Hans Zwart\n
+n\nJoint work partly with Arjan van der Schaft and partly with Hans Zwart\

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/1/